Huntersville Estate Planning Lawyer

 Health Care Power of Attorney

-While a durable power of attorney agent will manage your legal and financial assets, a health care power of attorney names the person who will manage your medical decisions if you are unable to do so.
+While a durable power of attorney agent will manage your legal and financial assets, a health care or medical power of attorney names the person who will manage your medical decisions if you are unable to do so.
 Once again, they can be a loved one or a professional, and you can choose how much authority you wish the person to have.

 Living Will